 - i.
 Describe their experience and capacity to meet the scope of services outlined in this RFA; - ii.
-Have among its organizational purposes, significant activities related to providing housing or services to men with OUD/STUD; - iii.
+Have among its organizational purposes, significant activities related to providing housing or services to returning citizens with OUD/STUD; - iii.
 Describe the staff who will work on this initiative, including GPRA compliance, particularly the key positions (e.g. Resident Monitor and Case Manager) that need to be hired to run or provide oversight of these Recovery Residences; - iv.
 Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise; and - v.
-Describe the organization's plan to be fully operational between sixty (60) of the new grant agreement. - vi.
-Describe the project's long term sustainability.
+Describe the organization's plan to be fully operational between thirty (30) of the new grant agreement. - vi.
+Describe the project's long-term sustainability, including billing for Medicaid reimbursable services.